jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**July 10, 2024**_
+Fined tuned BERT models can do sequence classification, sequence pair classification, and token classification.

 _**July 9, 2024**_
 BERT can be fined-tuned to do classification tasks too.